Roopaish/Godot-Game-Development/README.md

 Size Flags to expand, fill, shrink,cent, shrink,e nd used with HBoxContainer and VboxContainer children

 Transform for position, rotation and scale of the node.

+Visibility -> Modulate to change color of node.

 - ### Node Tab